rzb/larablog/README.md

 I wasn't sure if the requirement was to allow the user to toggle asc and desc.
 And I couldn't have asked on the weekend.
 So I assumed you just wanted posts to be sorted by latest by default.
 Of course, no assumptions in real world projects!

 ## Instalation

-In order to avoid wasting time fighting the Windows environment, I forked a full Laradock installation and tweaked configuration files as needed.
-I'm aware that it may be an overkill for you, though.
-Sorry for the inconvenience!

 ### Clone repo with submodules:
 ```sh